hilfazer/Projects/Godot/SceneSwitcher/readme.txt

 sceneSetAsCurrent() signal is emitted when a scene created by switchScene() or switchSceneTo() becomes current_scene.

 getParams() returns parameters passed to new scene.
 They can be accessed already in _init().
 BE AWARE it will prevent parameters from being retrieved again and subsequent calls to getParams() will return null.
-It will be exlpained later.
+It will be explained later.

-reloadCurrentScene() unlocks parameters so they can be accessed by new Node created during reloading the scene.
+reloadCurrentScene() reloads current scene or returns ERR_CANT_CREATE if current scene has no filename.

 switchScene( null ) will remove current scene.

 It works on SceneTree's current_scene.
-It destroys previous current scene, if any, and sets newly instantiated scene as new current.
+It destroys previous current scene, unless new scene fails to create, and sets newly instantiated scene as new current.
 New scene will become current between its "_enter_tree()" and "_ready()" calls.
 Couldn't find a way to make it sooner.
-When calling reloadCurrentScene() Node that is created will be a current_scene already in its "_enter_tree()".

 Scene's parameters are locked after call of getParams() to allow creation of scenes that will not accidentaly read parameters not intended for them.
 For example in this code: